Low-rank matrix recovery with non-quadratic loss: projected gradient method and regularity projection oracle

-for a given rank $ r>0 $.
+for a given rank parameter $ r>0 $.
 Concrete instances of the oracle are displayed in Section \ref{sec: projection Oracle}.
-A primary example is that when $\conset $ is the Frobenius norm ball, $ \proj_{r,\conset}$ boils down to the standard rank-$r$ SVD followed by a projection of the singular values to the Euclidean ball.
-In this case, $ \proj_{r,\conset}(X) $ computes the best rank-$r$ approximation of $X$ with \emph{bounded Frobenius norm}.
+As a primary example, we note that when $\conset $ is the Frobenius norm ball, $ \proj_{r,\conset}$ is equivalent to the standard rank-$r$ SVD followed by a projection of the singular values to the Euclidean ball.
+In this case, $ \proj_{r,\conset}(X) $ computes the best rank-$r$ approximation of $X$ with a \emph{bounded Frobenius norm}.

-\paragraph{Goal and challenges} Given this oracle $\proj_{r,\conset}$, we aim to design an iterative algorithm achieving the following two properties simultaneously: \begin{itemize}[noitemsep,topsep=0pt,leftmargin=.7cm] \item Each iteration only requires \emph{one} access to Oracle \eqref{eq: projectionOracle}, and one computation of the gradient; \item It converges \emph{globally} to $\truX$ \emph{linearly} with a contraction factor independent of the dimension, up to certain statistical error. \end{itemize} To this end, one might be tempted to use a natural projected gradient descent method (PG):
+\paragraph{Goal and challenges \newcontent{with non-quadratic losses}} Given the regularity projection oracle $\proj_{r,\conset}$, we aim to design an iterative algorithm achieving the following two properties simultaneously: \begin{itemize} \item Each iteration only requires \emph{one} access to the oracle $\proj_{r,\conset}$, and one computation of the gradient; \item The algorithm converges to $\truX$ \emph{globally} and \emph{linearly}, with a contraction factor independent of the dimension ($d_1$ and $d_2$), up to \newcontent{a} certain statistical error. \end{itemize} To this end, one might be tempted to use a natural projected gradient descent (PG) method:

 where $\eta>0$ is the step size.